Halloween Noodles – Sensory Play!

 Halloween-themed noodles make OOEY GOOEY FUN for little fingers!
 This activity works in sensory, fine motor, and visual-motor skills.
 Searching for items within the noodles makes sensory play fun.

 This is a Halloween activity BUT feel free to change the color of the noodles (step 4) to ANY color.
-Instead of Halloween toys, add sea life toys, dinosaurs, as pictured below (I’ve given you my Amazon link to ones I love and use).
+Instead of Halloween toys, add sea life toys, and dinosaurs.
 As with ANY toy, choose toys that are not choking hazards or closely supervise children during play.

 Halloween Noodles Sensory Activity

 - Halloween small toys, bugs, spiders, etc.

 - Gloves (for mixing the coloring)